 - For example, office health & safety isn’t as strict as warehouse health & safety.

 It’s all down to the number of potential risks, but you still need to arm your team with the knowledge to prevent them.

 A few years ago, you probably wouldn’t have thought about this.
 Cybersecurity refers to any threats to your computer network.

-In the last few years, cybercrimes have grown exponentially.
+In the last few years,exponentially.
 Hackers have found new and inventive ways of breaking into systems and stealing vital data.

 For the most part, you will have a cybersecurity team that deals with your network defenses.
 However, many breaches are caused by employees unknowingly giving hackers access to the system.